susisu/archerfish/README.md

 ### Creating tasks
 A profile can have multiple *tasks*.
 Task files are placed in `tasks/<profileName>` directory.

 A task is a JavaScript (CommonJS) module that exports an asynchronous function.
-See `example/tasks/github/example.js` for a working example.

 ``` javascript
 module.exports = async ({ profile, browser, screenshot }) => {
   // ...
 };
 ```

+The following arguments are passed to each task function:

+- `profile`: the profile object that may contain [user customized data](#providing-customized-data-to-tasks).
+- `browser`: a [Browser object](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#class-browser) created by Puppeteer.
+- `screenshot(target)`: takes a screenshot of given target ([page](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#class-page) or [element](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#class-elementhandle))
+- `sleep(ms)`: sleeps for given duration (in milliseconds)
+- `getLogger(name)`: gets a logger by name

+See [example/tasks/github/example.js](https://github.com/susisu/archerfish/blob/master/example/tasks/github/example.js) for a working example.

 ### Running tasks
 To run all tasks associated to a profile, invoke `archerfish run` with the profile name.